-We must act now to stop this attack not just for ourselves but for the future living standards of all teachers and the quality of education for all students.
+The Union must step up the campaign to stop this attack not just for ourselves but for the future living standards of all teachers and the quality of education for all students.

 Latest Campaign and news links

 Recently we have seen how E Act, an organisation already in the dock for possible fraudulent financial practices, has lost control of a third of its schools, including the Sherwood E Act Academy in Gedling.
 Now we have the Nottingham Free School opening at the Courtaulds Factory shop in Sherwood.
 Unless the Union acts to defend an accountable education service, democratically controlled by the community, we will end up with a chaotic, unprofessionally run education system.
 This would be a disaster for future generations of students.